aave-dao/gho-origin/docs/sGhoSteward.md

 - Allows updating of `targetRate` and `supplyCap` of `sGHO` through this contract.
 - Allows funding `sGHO` yield by transfering `GHO` from the Aave Collector, optionally pre-withdrawing `GHO` from the `AaveV3EthereumLido` pool first.
-- Bounds each funding transfer by a governance-configurable `maxTransferAmount`, and rate-limits consecutive transfers via a `MINIMUM_DELAY` debounce (2 days).
+- Bounds each funding transfer by a governance-configurable `maxTransferAmount`, and rate-limits consecutive transfers via a `MINIMUM_DELAY` debounce (1 day).
 - Implements the `targetRate` formula as a composition of three parameters (with `AMPLIFICATION_DENOMINATOR` fixed at 100_00):

   `targetRate = AmplificationFactor / AMPLIFICATION_DENOMINATOR * FloatRate + FixedRate`